 At the end of Season 2, their antagonist spills over into a brilliant row as Iris confronts Mrs Levinson with a few dark Home truths and we get the bombshell of a comedy revelation that… well, let’s not spoil it if you haven’t seen it, eh?
 It’s gold.

 7 – “Now go out, would you?”

-Now this one you may not remember, as it came from a one-time character who filled the sub-plot for Season 3’s ‘The Lesbian & the Monkey’ – Dr Ira Carlton.
-A hugely unsympathetic, old GP, he frequently casts off patients doubts, prescribes them hurriedly and tells them to “go out, would you?” in hilariously brusque fashion.
-One patient, Mrs Beasley–quite possibly the same woman who we see lost a child in a Season 2 sketch–ends up being embroiled in what appears to be a sinister invitation to Carlton’s house for a special ‘treatment’, but which turns out to be, well… bizarre…
+Now this one you may not remember, as it came from a one-time character who filled the sub-plot for Season 3’s ‘The Lesbian and the Monkey’, Dr Ira Carlton.
+A hugely unsympathetic old GP, he frequently casts off patients doubts, prescribes them hurriedly and tells them to “go out, would you?” in hilariously brusque fashion.
+One patient, Mrs Beasley – quite possibly the same woman who we see lost a child in a Season 2 sketch – ends up being embroiled in what appears to be a sinister invitation to Carlton’s house for a special ‘treatment’, but which turns out to be, well… bizarre…

 Once again, as with many sketches, this one deserves to be seen and not described.
 Carlton isn’t likely to appear again but he’s one of the funniest, and weirdest, characters from the underrated third season.

 6 – “It’s a shit business… you’ll find out”